srburke/saddestFactory/README.md

   - Videos

 ## Final Project Turnout
-- As this was my first ever website I've created, there are some changes/updates I would like to do if I get back to this project.
+- As this was my first ever website I've created, there are some changes/updates I would like to do if I were to rework it.
   - Not use as many different fonts, and stick to three prominent colors
   - Change the theme to be more consistent throughout the pages since it's pretty inconsistent right now
   - Resize the paragraphs so that the text is more readable and user friendly